LRGH/plasmasm/README.md

     contain the CPU implementations; the filename is `CPU_BACKEND.py` for an implementation of CPU based on BACKEND.

+- `pic_tracking.py`
+  When Position Independ Code is generated, there is a register that is used to memorize where the code has been loaded.
+The way it is done depends on the compiler, this module tracks this register, so we can use it when modifying the code.

+- `stack_tracking.py`
+  For X64, there is a "red zone" that we shall not overwrite when doing push/pop.
+This module tracks the red zone, so we can use the stack when modifying the code.

 ## Development status

 [![Build Status](https://travis-ci.org/LRGH/plasmasm.svg?branch=master)](https://travis-ci.org/LRGH/plasmasm)